Joelx/rasax-deployment-guide/README.md

 kubectl -n rasax get pods
 ```
 <br/>
-If all pods are running and everything is properly configured, you should be able to reach the Rasa X GUI by accessing http://your.ip.address:8000 in your browser
+If all pods are running and everything is properly configured, you should be able to reach the Rasa X GUI by accessing http://your.ip.address:8000 in your browser: <br>

 ![Rasa X Login Screen][RasaxLogin-image]

-You can log into the admin interface with the username `admin` and the string you specified for the `rasax.initialUser.password` field in your basic-values.yaml as your password.
+You can log into the admin interface with the username `admin` and the string you specified as your password through the `rasax.initialUser.password` field in your `basic-values.yaml`.

 #### Integrate and train model